WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_structuremaps.md

 ### **Informative examples**

 ### **Known issues and dependencies:**
-* Matchbox doesn't validate the metadata if it's missing or if the StructureMap is not validxthere
+* Matchbox doesn't validate the metadata if it's missing or if the StructureMap is not valid.